Craniofacial fibrous dysplasia

-The margin between abnormal and normal bone is often difficult to identify, the two regions blending with each other, however on occasion a relatively sharp demarcation may be present 2.
-Sometimes there the mixed regions of sclerosis and lucency are reminiscent of Paget's disease, and are thus referred to as 'pagetoid' 3.
+The margin between abnormal and normal bone is often difficult to identify, the two regions blending with each other; however, on occasion, a relatively sharp demarcation may be present 2.
+Sometimes the mixed regions of sclerosis and lucency are reminiscent of Paget disease, and are thus referred to as 'pagetoid' 3.

 When the maxilla or mandible are involved, resorption of the roots of teeth is uncommon 2.

-MRI appearance is variable depending of the degree of lucencies versus sclerosis 2-4.
+MRI appearance is variable depending on the degree of lucencies versus sclerosis 2-4.

 Treatment and prognosis

-Historically radiotherapy was used to attempt to control growth.
-This not only was of limited success but encouraged sarcomatous degeneration, and is thus no contraindicated 5.
+Historically, radiotherapy was used to attempt to control growth.
+This not only was of limited success but encouraged sarcomatous degeneration, and is thus now contraindicated 5.

 - usually more sharply defined